skip to navigation

-Schroth Method: Physical Therapy for Scoliosis
+Schroth Method Physical Therapy for Scoliosis

 Scoliosis is a laterally rotated curvature of the spine that becomes apparent in generally healthy children around the time of puberty.
 It is diagnosed when spinal curvature (cobb angle) is greater than 10 degrees.
 When it comes to scoliosis and spine curvature, you want the least invasive treatments without interrupting your life.
-The Schroth Method is a low-impact form of physical therapy with exercises designed to stop curve progression, improve posture and enhance your quality of life.
-In some cases, it can even prevent the need for spine surgery.

 A Schroth-certified physical therapist has advanced training and can customize a physical therapy program based on your age, skeletal maturity and specific spine curvature.

-What Is the Schroth Method?
+What Is Schroth Method?

-The Schroth Method is a physical therapy approach to treating scoliosis and spine curvature, with exercises tailored to each patient’s specific curvature.
+Schroth Method is a physical therapy approach to treating scoliosis and spine curvature, with exercises tailored to each patient’s specific curvature.

 Schroth physical therapy can help stop your scoliosis from progressing and lower your chance of needing surgery.
 The goal is to: